benstroud/canvassing/README.md

-# Canvassing API
+# Canvassing API prototype

 Objective: Develop a backend API to support a civic canvassing service.
 This API will be used by both a mobile application and a website to facilitate the delivery of questionnaires and the capture of responses on a per household basis.

 Scenario: A typical user of this service is a volunteer performing door-to-door canvassing efforts for an organization.
 The volunteer selects a postal address